 The Department of Fish and Wildlife intends to review the success of MPAs on a regular basis.
-Monitoring of habitat, species and economic impacts is being done by other organizations.
+From separate efforts of other organizations, monitoring of habitat, species, and economic impacts are being done.
 Concurrent human use surveys are needed to provide context for ecological data interpretation.
 More than just ecological factors need to be monitored to better understand MPA effectiveness.
-MPA Watch data provides the human use context needed to assist with the interpretation of biological data in the South Coast region through monitoring of human uses inside MPAs.
+MPA Watch data provides the human use context needed to assist with the interpretation of biological data in the South Coast region through monitoring of human uses of MPAs.